Hobbies

 Single, unprocessed images

-Hints of a Milky Way band
+Milky Way

-Single, unprocessed image with 30 second exposure
+Single, unprocessed image with 30 second exposure.

 Fishing